-Selecting the field and pressing the Edit button () or double-clicking the Modifier (M?) column for the field will open the Field configuration dialog.
-In this dialog, select the User Variable option for the field value and enter the name of the variable, as shown below.
+Double-clicking the field or choosing Edit from the pop-up menu for the field will open the Field Editor dialog.
+In this dialog, select a User Variable datasource for the field value and enter the name of the variable, as shown below.